 Matt Smith

-Matt Smith, is representing England at the World Championships for the second time.
-Having previously stood on the world stage, Matt is driven by the goal of having another shot at the title, supported by his family and surrounded by the global shearing community he values so highly.
-One of the highlights of his career was bringing world shearing records to the Northern Hemisphere, including breaking the nine-hour record in 2016.
-Matt’s advice to aspiring shearers is simple: work hard, learn from the best, maintain high standards everywhere you work, and success will follow.
+Matt Smith represents England at the World Championships for the second time.
+Having previously competed on the world stage, he is driven by the goal of another shot at the title, supported by his family and surrounded by the global shearing community he values highly.
+Career highlights include bringing world shearing records to the Northern Hemisphere, notably breaking the nine-hour record in 2016.
+His advice to aspiring shearers is simple: work hard, learn from the best, maintain high standards everywhere you work, and success will follow.

 Nick Greaves

-This will be his first World Championships, a long-standing goal in his shearing career.
-To achieve it in New Zealand makes the occasion even more special.
-He is most looking forward to walking out on stage wearing the England white singlet, representing his country alongside the world’s best and giving everything he has.
-His standout career highlight came at the Bath & West Show, where he completed a remarkable treble by winning the Open, the English National, and the Six Nations team title.
-Competing against idols, champions, and record holders made the achievement unforgettable.
-His advice to young shearers is to surround yourself with the right people, share knowledge, look after your body, and remember that consistency beats talent every time.
+Nick Greaves will make his World Championships debut, fulfilling a long-standing goal in his shearing career.
+Competing in New Zealand makes the occasion even more special.
+He looks forward to representing England in the white singlet alongside the world’s best, giving everything he has.
+His standout achievement came at the Bath & West Show, where he won the Open, the English National, and the Six Nations team titles—a remarkable treble.
+He encourages young shearers to surround themselves with the right people, share knowledge, look after their body, and remember that consistency beats talent every time.

 Blade Shearers